Browser width is too narrow.

-OpenSIMPLY as system modeling software can be applied as:
+OpenSIMPLY as a system modeling software can be applied as:

 Model verification, generally, is a big problem for any simulation tool and approach, it's a really very important thing.
 Who can guarantee that a model that cannot be tested using analytics really works as expected.
 So, model verification is presented in most examples of OpenSIMPLY tutorial.
-These examples are the simulation models of queueing theory both classical and complex systems.
+These examples are the simulation models of queuing theory both classical and complex systems.